 St. Petersburg’s waterlogged basements are an ideal reservation for mosquitoes, present throughout the year in most buildings and particularly noxious in summer.
 The best solution for a good night’s sleep is to buy an anti-mosquito device that plugs into an electric socket, which is sold at local pharmacies and supermarkets.

 More seriously, forested areas such as the Karelian Isthmus near St. Petersburg are potentially infected with encephalitis-bearing ticks during May and June.
 Locals take care to cover their heads, shoulders, and arms at this time of the year when walking in forests, so you should do the same.
 If you find a tick on your body, press around its neck with tweezers, grab it and gently pull outwards.
 Avoid pulling the rear of the body or smearing chemicals on the tick, which increases the risk of infection and disease.

 How big are your chances of something happening with you in St. Petersburg?
 If you will be attentive, close to zero.

 It is safe to book a private tour and explore St Petersburg with a guide.
 We recommend you following tours that show you the beauty of our city.

 Animators in life-size puppets

-Pseudo-animators in full-size puppets walk around the centre of St. Petersburg all day, making a festive mood for passers-by.
+Pseudo-animators in full-size puppets walk around the center of St. Petersburg all day, making a festive mood for passers-by.
 But these scammers can spoil the impression of your visit to the city.
-Favourite cartoon character offers to take pictures with tourists, but after a few frames it turns out that this is not free.
+Favorite cartoon character offers to take pictures with tourists, but after a few frames it turns out that this is not free.
 Needless to say, they have no right to demand money from you for pictures.

 The shamelessness of animators has no boundaries, and sometimes they become dangerous not only for the tourists’ wallets – but also for your life.
 If you had a mistake to take a picture with one of these gentlemen, first you will be asked politely for money.
 However, if you offer a modest amount of money, it can cause aggression and provoke a conflict.